Have You Been Fired or Is Your Job on The Line?

 Most private sector employees in North Carolina are employed “at-will.”
 This means that an employer generally has the right to terminate an employee at any time, without notice, and for no reason.
 However, there are three exceptions to this rule: (1) breaches of employment contracts; (2) unlawful discrimination; and (3) violations of certain public policies.

 Companies often enter into agreements with executives and other high-level employees to set forth the terms and conditions of their employment relationship.
 These agreements specify the duration of employment or restrict the reasons for terminating employment.
 If an employer violates an agreement, the employee has a legal cause of action for breach of contract.

 Federal laws such as Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) prohibit unlawful employment termination based on sex, pregnancy, race/color, national origin, religion, disability, age, and sexual orientation/gender identity.
 The Family Medical Leave Act (FMLA) also prohibits termination for exercising FMLA rights.

-Under Title VII, employees must file a claim with the Equal Employment Opportunity Commission (EEOC) within 180 days of the discriminatory action.
-This is a strict deadline.
-You will lose some of the most important federal claims available to you if you do not file a charge with the EEOC.
-If you have already missed the deadline, it is still important to reach out to an attorney to discuss your options.
+Under Title VII, the ADA, and the ADEA, private sector employees must file a charge with the Equal Employment Opportunity Commission (EEOC) within 180 calendar days of a discriminatory action.
+You will forfeit important legal rights if you do not file a timely charge with the EEOC.
+Different deadlines apply to the filing complaints about FMLA violations.
+If you’ve already missed a deadline, call to discuss your options.

-Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
+Rich represents individuals from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
 He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.